RahimMirani/RahimMirani/README.md

-Hey all, I am a data scientist with expertise in machine learning, data analytics, and engineering.
-Pursuing a Master’s in Data Science, I have experience in automating data pipelines, building predictive models, and extracting insights from large datasets.
-Skilled in Python, SQL, R, Power BI, and Tableau, I excel in data wrangling, feature engineering, and model optimization.
-I am passionate about solving real-world problems through data-driven solutions and innovative algorithms.
+Love building stuff and going from 0-1.
+I have built full stack applications as well as machine learning algorithms.
+With a MS in Data Science, I have profesional experince in automating data pipelines, building predictive models, and extracting insights from large datasets.

 ## 🛠️ Skills & Technologies